dev-sec/pam-tester/README.md

 # pam-tester

 pam-tester is a tool to verify PAM auth configurations.
-It is intended to run in CI settings where you want to make sure, you are generating a working PAM configuration.
+It is intended to run in CI settings where you want to make sure you are generating a working PAM configuration.
 But it can also be used in many other settings.

 Features: